Skip to contents

 Please note that the appc project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

-To create and release geomarker data for release assets, as well as to create the AQS training data, train, and evaluate a generalized random forest model, use just to execute recipes in the justfile.
+To create and release the AQS training data, train, and evaluate a generalized random forest model, install and use just to execute recipes in the justfile.